Ahren09/HOTHVI-Node/README.md

 ## Note

-Many of you are probably attending this workshop because you'd like to learn how to incorporate a database into your hackathon project.
+Many of you are probably attending this workshop because you'd like to learn how to incorporate a database into your HOTH project.
 Because of this, I've geared the workshop more toward practical topics, mainly setup and usage in projects.
-There are a lot of other topics that we will not have time to cover, so feel free to ask mentors or any of the ACM staff if you have any tangential questions and we'll be free to help!
+There are a lot of other topics that we will not have time to cover, so feel free to ask mentors or any of the ACM staff if you have any related questions and we'll be free to help!

 ## What is a database?